 Frequently Asked Questions about Music Mastering

-For every song, you get at least one revision, 2 stereo output files, some free bonuses, and a warm ear ready to listen to your concerns.
+Every song gets a preview output, at least one additional revision, a stereo output of your choice, and a warm ear ready to listen to your concerns and achieve your vision.
+Additional features are a la carte to better serve your budget.
 Check here for all the details.

-Work with me because you want the care that an experienced producer can bring to your music.
+Work with me because you want the care and perspective that an experienced, multi-genre player and producer can bring to your music.

-Because you want someone to take the time to understand and enhance the tone, groove, and texture you're going for.
+Or because you want someone to take the time to understand the tone, groove, and texture you're going for.

-I don't always have time for mixing projects but I offer a hybrid called Stem Mastering.
-I take up to 5 of your mix group outputs (say drums, bass, instruments, background vocals, and lead vocal for example).
+Feel free to ask me.
+I don't always have time for mixing projects but I do offer a hybrid called Stem Mastering where I will mix up to 5 of your mix group outputs (say drums, bass, instruments, background vocals, and lead vocal for example).

-Mastering prepares one or many files into a cohesive-sounding product ready for duplication and distribution.
+Mastering prepares a 2-track (stereo) mix into a great sounding product ready for duplication and distribution.
 It tries to ensure that the music will sound as good as possible on whatever flavor of playback system it might encounter, from a mono speaker in a pickup truck, to a set of earbuds, to a hi-fi home system, to a large public address (PA) system.

-Mixing blends multiple instrument tracks into a stereo 2-track (2 = left and right).
-This is often challenging, time-consuming, and very subjective.
-Many artists these days prefer to achieve their own balances and arrangements by mixing their own music.
-They then engage an experienced mastering engineer to fix small issues and ensure the mix will translate well.
+Mixing blends multiple instrument tracks into a stereo 2-track.
+This is challenging, time-consuming, and very subjective.
+Artists often prefer to achieve their own balances and arrangements by mixing their own music or by hiring a dedicated mix engineer.
+Then I suggest engaging an experienced mastering engineer to ensure the mix will sound its best and translate well.